 Does the cost include road tax?

 The initial rental is the first rental amount collected from your lease agreement.
-This amount, normally collected by direct debit upon delivery of the vehicle, is usually calculated as a multiplication of the regular monthly rental, so could be equivalent to three, six, nine or twelve times the amount of the regular monthly rental for the vehicle.
+This amount is normally collected by direct debit upon delivery of the vehicle (but on occasion this can be delayed depending on funder bringing it closer to subsequent rentals).
+The initial rental is usually calculated as a multiplication of the regular monthly rental, so could be equivalent to three, six, nine or twelve times the amount of the regular monthly rental for the vehicle.
 The higher the initial rental, the lower the regular monthly rentals will be for the remainder of the agreement.
-Please note that since the initial rental is the first of your monthly lease rentals, it isn’t a deposit payment nor is it refundable at the end of the agreement.
+Please note that since the initial rental isn’t a deposit payment nor is it refundable at the end of the agreement.